pghvlaans/sbotest/man-md/sbotest.1.md

 **\--archive-rebuild**

-Replace outdated packages in the archive, */usr/sbotest/archive* by default.
+Replace build- and version-mismatched packages in the archive, */usr/sbotest/archive* by default.
 Please note that installed and blacklisted packages are ignored.
+If **STRICT_UPGRADES** is **TRUE**, only mismatched packages with lower version or build numbers will be removed from the archive.

 **-f\|\--full-reverse**